MartinStengard/Connect-to-www.hitta.se/README.md

 # Connect to www.hitta.se
-This project connects to "open" api at www.hita.se.
+This project connects to "open" api at www.hitta.se.

+* Search companies and/or persons.
+* Display deatils for search result (company/person).

-You need to create an account at www.hitta.se to get required callerId and apiKey.
+You need to create an account at www.hitta.se to get required callerId and apiKey to make this project working.

 ## Reference pages
 * http://hitta.github.io/public/http-api